Scenes and Branch

 callScene:Chapter-2.txt;

-; // The content of Chapter-2.txt will be executed next
+; // The following is the content of Chapter-2.txt

 ......